MyFitnessPal or Lose It!: which calorie counter to choose in 2026?

 Your favorite recipes, adjusted to your macros.
 Neither MFP nor Lose It! offer this feature.

-International and Multilingual
+International and multilingual

-Free Macros, no compromise
+Free macros, no compromises

 Verdict

 Between the two, MyFitnessPal wins for its database and free macros.
-Lose It! appeals with its interface and Snap It.
-But if you're looking for more than a counter — an app that helps you cook better, not just count — FoodCraft offers a more modern and concrete approach.
+Lose It! appeals with its interface and 'Snap It' feature.
+But if you're looking for more than just a counter — an app that helps you cook better, not just count — FoodCraft offers a more modern and practical approach.

 Move beyond simple counting